MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/licensing/rights-management-adhoc-sku-office-365.md

 When a person in your organization signs up for this offering, Microsoft allocates 50,000 seats of RIGHTSMANAGEMENT_ADHOC to your organization.
 Licenses will be assigned to users only if they sign up.

-The existence of the RIGHTSMANAGEMENT_ADHOC SKU in your list of SKUs does not affect Microsoft Azure Rights Management functionality or any other Office 365 functionality.
+The existence of the RIGHTSMANAGEMENT_ADHOC SKU in your list of SKUs does not affect Microsoft Azure Rights Management functionality or any other Microsoft 365 functionality.
 Microsoft does not charge for this SKU.

 ## Solution